 In contrast to the semiconcavity type, there are few papers dealing with the semiconvexity type of the minimum time function.
-In \cite{CS0}, it was shown that the minimum time function for linear systems is semicovex if the target is convex and Petrov's condition holds.
-Again for linear systems and convex targets, removing Petrov's condition but assuming the continuity of $T$, Colombo, Marigonda and Wolenski showed in \cite{CMW} that the \textit{epigraph of $\mathcal{T}$ is $\varphi$-convex}.
-Then $T$ satisfies many good properties as listed in Proposition \ref{ProPRF}.
+It was shown in \cite{CS0} that the minimum time function for linear systems is semicovex if the target is convex and Petrov's condition holds.
+Again for linear systems and convex targets, removing Petrov's condition but assuming the continuity of $\mathcal{T}$, Colombo, Marigonda and Wolenski showed in \cite{CMW} that the \textit{epigraph} of $\mathcal{T}$ is $\varphi$-convex.
+Then $\mathcal{T}$ satisfies many good properties as listed in Proposition \ref{ProPRF}.
 Furthermore, in \cite{CK13}, the authors proved, for two dimensional nonlinear affine control systems and $\mathcal{K}=\{0\}$, that the epigraph of $\mathcal{T}$ is $\varphi$-convex in a small neighborhood of the origin.
-The proof relies heavily on the (strictly) convexity of sublevel sets of $\mathcal{T}$ (in small time) and on the fact that every point sufficiently close to the origin is \textit{optimal}, i.e., any trajectory steering a point to the origin optimally can be extended backwark still remaining optimal.
-To the best of my knowledge, there is no such type of regularity results for more general setting, e.g., for nonlinear control systems in high dimension, for differential inclusions with a general closed target.
+The proof relies heavily on the (strictly) convexity of sublevel sets of $\mathcal{T}$ (in small time) and on the fact that every point sufficiently close to the origin is \textit{optimal}, i.e., any trajectory steering a point to the origin optimally can be extended backward still remaining optimal.
+To the best of my knowledge, there is no such type of regularity results in a more general setting where $n>2$ for a nonlinear system or where the target is not a single point.
 In this paper, we will show, under suitable assumptions, that the epigraph of $\mathcal{T}$, for nonparameterized control system (\ref{IDI}), is $\varphi$-convex near the target (see Theorem 5.7).
-More precisely, we prove that if sublevel sets of $\mathcal{T}$ are uniformly $\varphi_0$-convex for some constant $\varphi_0\ge 0$ then there exists a suitable continuous function $\varphi$ such that the epigraph of $\mathcal{T}$ is $\varphi$-convex.
+More precisely, we prove that if sublevel sets of $\mathcal{T}$ are uniformly $\varphi_0$-convex for some constant $\varphi_0\ge 0$, then there exists a suitable continuous function $\varphi$ such that the epigraph of $\mathcal{T}$ is $\varphi$-convex.
 Note that, in the proof, we do not need the optimality of points near the target.
 Futhermore, the proof is also based on some sensitivity relations.